jezzsantos/saastack/docs/design-principles/0050-domain-driven-design.md

 9. When an Aggregate's state change is persisted, the domain events (that it created) will be published to any consumers registered to receive them.
 These consumers may be other subdomains in the same process, or running in other processes.
 10.
 11. We want to re-use the design principles of DDD, such as "AggregateRoots", "Entities", "ValueObjects", "Repositories", "Factories", "Subdomains" etc. Where:
-1. All Aggregates, Entities, and ValueObjects will be instantiated by class factories.
+12. All Aggregates, Entities, and ValueObjects will be instantiated by class factories.
 They will validate all data entering the domain.
 They will return `Result<Error>` for any validation errors.
-2. They will ensure that no Aggregate ("Aggregate" being the graph of all child/ancestor Entities and ValueObjects) is ever in an invalid state at any time.
+13. They will ensure that no Aggregate ("Aggregate" being the graph of all child/ancestor Entities and ValueObjects) is ever in an invalid state at any time.
-3. Aggregates will verify their own "invariants" whenever there is a state change.
+14. Aggregates will verify their own "invariants" whenever there is a state change.
 Invariants are the things about an aggregate that don't change.
-4. ValueObjects will always be immutable and only "equal" based on their internal state.
+15. ValueObjects will always be immutable and only "equal" based on their internal state.
-5. Entities and Aggregates will be mutable, and "equal" by their unique identifier (despite differences in their internal value).
+16. Entities and Aggregates will be mutable, and "equal" by their unique identifier (despite differences in their internal value).
-6. A subdomain defines the initial bounded context for a Root Aggregate.
+17. A subdomain defines the initial bounded context for a Root Aggregate.
 Other bounded contexts will evolve as the product evolves.
-12. We want to leverage Hexagonal/Onion/Clean architecture principles:
+18. We want to leverage Hexagonal/Onion/Clean architecture principles:
-1. The Application Layer defines one (or more) external interfaces/contracts for the Subdomain.
+19. The Application Layer defines one (or more) external interfaces/contracts for the Subdomain.
-2. All dependencies only point inward. i.e., The Domain Layer strictly has no dependency on the Application Layer, nor on the Infrastructure Layer.
+20. All dependencies only point inward. i.e., The Domain Layer strictly has no dependency on the Application Layer, nor on the Infrastructure Layer.
 In contrast, the Infrastructure Layer and Application Layer can have dependencies on the Domain Layer (directly or indirectly).
-3. We want to avoid building [Transaction Scripts (and anemic domain models)](https://martinfowler.com/eaaCatalog/transactionScript.html) in the Application Layer, as that encourages tight coupling, and anemic domain models.
+21. We want to avoid building [Transaction Scripts (and anemic domain models)](https://martinfowler.com/eaaCatalog/transactionScript.html) in the Application Layer, as that encourages tight coupling, and anemic domain models.
-4. Application interfaces/contracts will be composed of commands and queries (CQRS):
+22. Application interfaces/contracts will be composed of commands and queries (CQRS):
    1. For "commands" it will delegate the command to one (or more) Root Aggregates (i.e., that results in a change of state).
-   2. For "queries" it will delegate the query directly to a read model in a DataStore.
+   2. For "queries" it will delegate the query directly to a read model in an `IDataStore`.
 In rare cases, the query may involve an Aggregate to check access rules.
-5. The Application Layer delegates all decisions (in a command or query) to an Aggregate.
+23. The Application Layer delegates all decisions (in a command or query) to an Aggregate.
 The only decisions that should exist in the Application Layer, are:
    1. The statelessness of the contract.
-Stateless or Stateful. i.e., Where to pull data from (which ApplicationService/Repository) and where to push it (which ApplicationService/Repository) and when.
+Stateless or Stateful.
+   2. Where to pull data from (which ApplicationService/Repository) and where to push it (which ApplicationService/Repository) and when.
-   2. Which Aggregate use case to invoke, when.
+   3. Which Aggregate use case to invoke, when.
-6. The Application Layer is responsible for providing the Domain Layer with all the data it needs to execute the specific use case.
+24. The Application Layer is responsible for providing the Domain Layer with all the data it needs to execute the specific use case.
+Also, may require domain services for data processing.
-7. The Application Layer is responsible for converting all data it obtains (either from Repository/ApplicationService, or from its contract parameters) into ValueObjects that the Domain Layer requires.
+25. The Application Layer is responsible for converting all data it obtains (either from Repository/ApplicationService, or from its contract parameters) into ValueObjects that the Domain Layer requires.
+Domain Layer does not accept variables in anything but primitives and ValueObjects.
-8. The Application Layer will use the [Tell Don't Ask](https://martinfowler.com/bliki/TellDontAsk.html) pattern to instruct the Aggregate to execute the use case.
+26. The Application Layer will use the [Tell Don't Ask](https://martinfowler.com/bliki/TellDontAsk.html) pattern to instruct the Aggregate to execute the use case, no matter how complex the use case is (or isn't).
+The [Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter) also applies to reading any data from an Aggregate.
-9. The Application Layer will convert all changed domain states (in any command or query responses) into shared DTOs (e.g., Resources) that can be shared with all ApplicationServices. e.g., A REST API is one such ApplicationService, as is any adapter to any 3rd party system.
+27. The Application Layer will convert all changed domain states (in any command or query responses) into shared DTOs (e.g., Resources) that can be shared with all other Application Services. e.g., A REST API is one such Application Service, as is any adapter to any 3rd party system.
-10. We want to use [Dependency Injection](0060-dependency-injection.md) to inject the necessary dependencies into the Application Layer (ApplicationServices) and Domain Layer (DomainServices), such that they remain decoupled from adapter implementations.
+28. We want to use [Dependency Injection](0060-dependency-injection.md) to inject the necessary dependencies into the Application Layer (as Application Services) and Domain Layer (as Domain Services), such that they remain decoupled from concrete adapter implementations.
-11. There will be far fewer DomainServices than ApplicationServices.
+29. We expect that there will be far fewer Domain Services than Application Services.
 Both kinds of services will be designed in terms of the needs of the consuming subdomain component (and perhaps combined into a more general abstraction if being consumed by multiple subdomains).
 They shall be as domain-specific as possible and not be described in terms of the technology that implements them (upholding the SOLID principle of [ISP](https://en.wikipedia.org/wiki/Interface_segregation_principle)).
-12. The Application Layer can be exposed by any number of interfaces (e.g., a REST API, a Queue, or a Service Bus)
+30. The Application Layer can be exposed to any number of interfaces (e.g., a REST API, a Queue, or a Service Bus) or as consumer of domain events notifications.
-13. We want to capture, measure, and monitor usage activity, diagnostics, and audit key events in the system by using the [Recorder](0030-recording.md).
+31. We want to capture, measure, and monitor usage activity, diagnostics, and audit key events in the system by using the [Recorder](0030-recording.md).

 ## Implementation